Aceearly1993/lecarde-1/README.md

 ## Description
 A portion of source code of the fan-game Castlevania: The Lecarde Chronicles (1) made by Migami Games.
 Due to a HDD failure, the original source have been lost.
 This repo is an atempt to preserve, fix and improve this game.

 Unfortunately, the recovery process ended up corrupting all non-English characters, many transparency effects and more.
-So, if you are interested in helping us out by fixing and re-translating this project, feel free to contact us.
+So, if you are interested in helping us out by fixing the broken contents in this project, feel free to contact us.

 ## Disclaimer